-Enjoy learning more about Kim and her Springtime Lemon-Berry Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here) a
+Enjoy learning more about Kim and her gluten-free Lemon-Berry Muffins.
+See the whole line-up of bloggers, blogs, and muffin recipes here.

 Kim Maes is a Certified Nutrition and Wellness Consultant and Certified in the Practical Application of Food Allergy Guidelines.
 She is also the creator of the award-winning Cook It Allergy Free iPhone and iPad Apps and the website of the same name, where she shares her passion for teaching others how easy and delicious it can be to eat whole, pure allergy-friendly meals that the entire family will enjoy.